CLOSE UP: MUSIC FOR CURIOUS YOUNG MINDS

 String Quartet in C K465 ‘Dissonance’ (30′)

-The Marmen Quarter has won a glittering array of international prizes; its musicians are rigorous and deeply humane performers.
+The Marmen Quartet has won a glittering array of international prizes; its musicians are rigorous and deeply humane performers.
 Charting hundreds of years string writing, their concert begins with Beethoven’s ‘Serioso’ String Quartet No. 11 in F minor, followed by the vivid folk-inspired motifs of the Third Quartet No. 11 in F minor, followed by the vivid folk-inspired motifs of the Third Quartet by Hungarian composer Belà Bartók.

 Salina Fisher’s highly original hypnotic new work, specially commissioned for the Marmen Quartet during lockdown by Chamber Music New Zealand, also features.
 Culminating in Mozart’s daring ‘Dissonance’ String Quartet in C, join us for a celebration of timeless classics and the innovative spirit of modern works.